Donna Douglas

 Donna Douglas (born Doris Ione Smith; September 26, 1932 – January 1, 2015) was an American actress and singer, known for her role as Elly May Clampett on The Beverly Hillbillies (1962–1971).
 Following her acting career, Douglas became a real estate agent, gospel singer, inspirational speaker, and author of books for children and adults.

 Early life

 Douglas was born Doris Ione Smith in the community of Pride, East Baton Rouge Parish, Louisiana, on September 26, 1932.
 The younger of two children, she was the only daughter of Emmett Ratcliff Smith Sr., who worked most of his life for Standard Oil, and his wife, Elma (née Robinson), a former telephone operator.

-Douglas attended St. Gerard Catholic High School, where she played softball and basketball, and was a member of the school's first graduating class.
+Douglas attended Redemptorist High School, where she played softball and basketball, and was a member of the school's first graduating class.
 Douglas was named Miss Baton Rouge and Miss New Orleans in 1957.

 Career

 Douglas moved to New York City to pursue a career in show business, and started as an illustration model for toothpaste advertisements.
 She was featured as the "Letters Girl" on NBC's The Perry Como Show in 1957 and as the "Billboard Girl" on NBC's The Steve Allen Show in 1959.
 These and other television appearances led New York photographers and newspaper reporters to award her the "Miss By-line" crown, which she wore on CBS' The Ed Sullivan Show.

 Douglas appeared in a 1958 episode of The Phil Silvers Show "Bilko and the Crosbys" credited as Doris Bourgeois, her given name and her married name from her first marriage.

 Hal B. Wallis saw the Sullivan episode and cast her in the role of Marjorie Burke in the movie drama Career (1959), starring Anthony Franciosa, Dean Martin, and Shirley MacLaine.
 This was followed by a bit part in the musical comedy Li'l Abner (1959) and the role of a secretary in the comedy/romance Lover Come Back (1961), starring Rock Hudson and Doris Day.

 She made numerous television appearances in the late 1950s and early 1960s, including The Twilight Zone episode "Eye of the Beholder" (1960).
 She played Barbara Simmons in four 1961 episodes of the CBS detective series Checkmate.
 Her other credits include U.S. Marshal, Tightrope, The Adventures of Ozzie and Harriet, Bachelor Father, Adam-12, and Route 66.
 Douglas also appeared in Thriller, season one, episode 16, "The Hungry Glass".